 The Brain Metastasis Program and the NIMBLE app show promise as game-changers for physicians who need treatment options for their brain metastasis patients.

-While Dr. Bovi and his team haven't formally published research on the Brain Metastases Program or NIMBLE app, they submitted a paper late in 2019 to an MCW quality symposium.
-Their preliminary study showed that with the expedited, data-driven approach offered by NIMBLE, they reduced the typical seven to eight day hospital stay for brain metastasis patients to about three days.
+While the team hasn't formally published research on the Brain Metastases Program or NIMBLE app, it submitted a paper late in 2019 to an MCW quality symposium.
+A preliminary study showed that with the expedited, data-driven approach offered by NIMBLE, the typical seven to eight day hospital stay for brain metastasis patients was reduced to about three days.
 Usually, such patients require involvement from many specialists, and it takes time for all of them to see patients in the hospital.
 NIMBLE guidance can help resolve this pause — and lower costs.

 The app is the only one of its kind in the U.S. and will be available later in 2020 at no cost to physicians through app stores for iOS and Android platforms.
 NIMBLE offers unique benefits for brain metastasis patients and their doctors: